rajeevshukla/spring-microservices-with-docker/rabbitmq_clustering/README.md

   rajeevshukla/rabbitmq`

-  Now if you want to spawn up few more rabbit mq containers run below command `docker service update rabbit --replicas 3`
+  Now if you want to spawn up few more rabbit mq containers run below command <br>
+  `docker service update rabbit --replicas 3`

-  and the login http:<host-ip>:15672  using guest/guest.
+  and the login http:host-ip:15672  using guest/guest.